 When it comes to the actual act of pressing flowers, there are a number of ways you can do it.
 Stick them inside the pages of a big book, like a phone book or textbook or between two pieces of bolted plywood.
 Either way, you’ll need to make sure to sandwich the flowers in between materials that soak up moisture.
 Cardboard and paper often work well for this.
 Parchment paper is common, too, but doesn’t always work due to its inability to soak up moisture.
 When they are ready, arrange them how you’d like, maybe around a picture or two, and frame them!
 Another option is placing them throughout your wedding photo album!

 Not prepared to press your flowers yourself?
-Hand them off to a pro like Amidst the Daisies!
+Hand them off to a pro like Amidst the Daisies or Willow Co Preservation!
 The floral preservation studio will take your bouquet, press the flowers and arrange the dried blooms in beautiful work of art (shown above).
-Amidst the Daisies will work with you to create the design of your choice into a framed heirloom for your home.
+The floral preservation expert will work with you to create the design of your choice into a framed heirloom for your home.

 Drying your flowers keeps them in their original shape and is easy to do!
 There are multiple approaches to this as well.
 The most common is tying the bouquet together tightly and hanging them upside down somewhere temperate, dry and preferably dark to preserve color and perfume.
 Covering them with silica gel in an airtight container also produces a beautiful dried flower!
 After they’re dry, frame them how you’d like or put them in a cute silk bag as a keepsake.